w3c-fedid/FedCM/README.md

  });
 ```

-The postmortem analysis is very insightful in understanding what were the challenges faced and gives this proposal a solid place to work from.
-Some of the noteworthy points there that we empathise with are:
+The postmortem analysis [here](https://wiki.mozilla.org/Identity/Persona_AAR) is very insightful in understanding what were the challenges faced and gives this proposal a solid place to work from.
+In many ways, we think some of these insights are rooted in the observation we made earlier about backwards compatibility with RPs and user’s current behavior, which we are deliberately trying to avoid.

-- "We were in a three-way cold-start between users, providers, and websites.
-More info on Hacker News."
-- "We made Persona a user-visible brand but that competed with a site's own brand."
-- "We looked at Facebook Connect as our main competitor, but we can't offer the same incentives (access to user data)."
-- "Persona should be built natively into Firefox, Fennec and Firefox OS to make the JavaScript shim unnecessary on these platforms.
-The base functionality should be cross-browser, but the experience should be optimized for the native platforms."
-- "Sites should control most of the user flow and Persona should be almost invisible to users."

-In some ways, we think some of these insights are rooted in the observation we made earlier about backwards compatibility with RPs and user’s current behavior.

 # Proposal